bluenviron/mediamtx/README.md

 #### VLC

-VLC can read a stream from the server in multiple ways (RTSP, RTMP, HLS).
+VLC can read a stream from the server in multiple ways (RTSP, RTMP, HLS, SRT).
 The recommended one consists in reading with [RTSP](#rtsp):

 ```sh
 vlc --network-caching=50 rtsp://localhost:8554/mystream